Chapter 14 Special Topics on Reporting Simulation Results

 We can then make our aggregated bias plot, aggregating across n_bar and J:

 Even with the additional replicates per point, we see noticeable noise in our plot: look at the top-right ICC of 0.8 facet, for example.
-Also note how our three methods continue to track each other up and down in top row, giving a sense of a shared error.
-This is because all methods are analyzing the same set of datasets; they have shared uncertainty.
-This uncertainty can be deceptive.
-It can also be a boon: if we are explicitly comparing the performance of one method vs another, the shared uncertainty can be subtracted out, similar to what happens in a blocked experiment (Gilbert and Miratrix 2024).
+Also note how our three methods continue to track each other up and down in the top row, due to shared error.
+This shared error can be deceptive.
+It can also be a boon: if we are explicitly comparing the performance of one method vs another, we can subtract out the shared error, similar to what happens in a blocked experiment [@gilbert2024multilevel].

-One way to take advantage of this is to fit a multilevel regression model to our raw simulation results with a random effect for dataset.
-We next fit such a model, taking advantage of the fact that bias is simply the average of the error across replicates.
+One way to remove this error to get a more precise head to head comparison of the estimators is to fit a multilevel regression model to our raw simulation results with a random effect for dataset.
+We next fit such a model, taking advantage of the fact that estimated bias is simply the average of the error across replicates.
 We first make a unique ID for each scenario and dataset, and then fit the model with a random effect for both.
 The first random effect allows for specific scenarios to have more or less bias beyond what our model predicts.
 The second random effect allows for a given dataset to have a larger or smaller error than expected, shared across the three estimators.

 library(lme4)